Streamlined College Degree Programs

 For starters, you may be able to save some time and benefits by advocating for credit for prior learning.
 In doing so, you can supplement your Post-9/11 GI Bill with credits earned from previous coursework, recognition of military training and experiences, and even classes taken during active duty – all of which can give you a real head start.

-No matter how well you manage them, your GI Bill benefits will eventually run out, so it’s important that you optimize each and every credit you’ve earned. maximizing their value is critical.
+No matter how well you manage them, your GI Bill benefits will eventually run out, so it’s important that you optimize each credit you’ve earned.
+Maximizing their value is critical.
 That’s where streamlined degree programs come in.
-Across the country, colleges and universities are creating innovative pathways built to attract veterans like you
+Across the country, colleges and universities are creating innovative pathways built to attract veterans like you.

 These programs may offer accelerated schedules, credit for prior learning, and flexible hybrid options designed to fit your lifestyle.
 Your service has prepared you to excel, and by finding the right education program, you can confidently take the next step.